wso2/docs-mi/en/docs/reference/connectors/microsoft-azure-storage-connector/2.x/microsoft-azure-storage-connector-example.md

 This example demonstrates how to use Microsoft Azure Storage connector to:

-1. Create a container (a location for storing employee details) in Microsoft Azure Storage account.
+1. Create a container (a location for storing employee details) in a Microsoft Azure Storage account.
-2. Upload JSON employee details (blob) in to the container.
+2. Upload JSON employee details (blob) into the container.
 3. Download an employee details (blob).
 4. Remove uploaded employee details (blob).
 5. Retrieve the metadata from a specific file (blob).